Eskuero/nino/README.md

 syncall.py --build=/path/to/key.jks,keyalias
 ```
 The --build argument expects to be passed alongside the absolute or relative path to a Java key store containing the key named as keyalias.
 You will be prompted to enter both passwords.
 It also accepts a value of n to disable building.
-All the output files will be automatically aligned and signed with the provided key, and then placed a SYNCALL-RELEASES folder on the working dir.
+All the output files will be automatically signed with the provided key, and then placed a SYNCALL-RELEASES folder on the working dir.

 ### Deploying
 The script can make use of adb to automatically deploy the built and signed apk on your devices.
 Each installation will timeout at 15 seconds if the specified device ID is not attached.
 You can override the configuration file defaults by providing a comma separated list of devices using the following command line argument: